Recovery after training: The best supplements

 • Improves testosterone production (important for muscle building)

-A study by Liverpool John Moores University found that athletes with optimal vitamin D levels showed up to 30% better muscle recovery.
+An Study by Liverpool John Moores University found that athletes with optimal vitamin D levels showed up to 30% better muscle recovery.

 Important ingredients:

-• Vitamin D3 (cholecalciferol) in a dosage of 1000-4000 IU
+• Vitamin D3 (Cholecalciferol) in a dosage of 1000-4000 IU

 • Vitamin K2 (Menaquinone MK-7) for optimal synergy